greghendershott/aws/readme.md

   free usage tier.)

 * My [http] and [sha] packages.
-These are listed as dependencies and will be installed uatomatically when you `raco pkg install aws`.
+These are listed as dependencies and will be installed automatically when you `raco pkg install aws`.

 [http]: https://github.com/greghendershott/http
 [sha]: https://github.com/greghendershott/sha